-Artist Martin Riches will demonstrate his Talking Machine, MotorMouth and Singing Machine.
+Artist Martin Riches demonstrates his Talking Machine, MotorMouth and Singing Machine.

-The Talking Machine will perform in the concert in a new work by vocalist Ute Wassermann, who will also give a lecture-workshop.
+The Talking Machine performs in the concert in a new work by vocalist Ute Wassermann, who also gives a lecture-workshop.

-Dr. Fabian Brackhane will demonstrate his replica of the von Kempelen machine and give an overview of the history of mechanical voice synthesis.
-He will also talk about the relation of mechanical speech synthesis to organ technology.
+Dr. Fabian Brackhane demonstrates his replica of the von Kempelen machine and gives an overview of the history of mechanical voice synthesis.
+He also talks about the relation of mechanical speech synthesis to organ technology.

-Prof. dr. Hans Fidom will discuss the relation between organ and voice and the vox humana.
+Prof. dr. Hans Fidom discusses the relation between organ and voice and the vox humana.

-Prof. dr. Julia Kursell will discuss the artificial voice in the history of acoustics and elaborate on Helmhotz's vowel synthesis.
+Prof. dr. Julia Kursell discusses the artificial voice in the history of acoustics and elaborates on Helmhotz's vowel synthesis.

-Prof. dr. Bruno Bossis will talk about the models of the voice and the voice as model in electroacoustic music.
+Prof. dr. Bruno Bossis talks about the models of the voice and the voice as model in electroacoustic music.

 Dr. Hannah Bosma discusses how various ways of modelling the voice imply ideas on what the human voice is and how it functions, and poses the question of the possibility of alternative models.

-Dr. Michael Edgerton will give a systematic overview of extended vocal techniques and analyse these as nonlinear phenomena.
+Dr. Michael Edgerton gives a systematic overview of extended vocal techniques and analyses these as nonlinear phenomena.

-Peter Pabon will discuss digital voice synthesis: how to model the "grain" of the voice
+Peter Pabon discusses digital voice synthesis: how to model the "grain" of the voice

-Dr. Arthur Dirksen will discuss concatenative synthesis and why it sounds better than synthesis that is exclusively based on models of the voice.
+Dr. Arthur Dirksen discusses concatenative synthesis and why it sounds better than synthesis that is exclusively based on models of the voice.

-Dr. Nicolas d'Alessandro will demonstrate his singing synthesis instruments (on tablet and smartphone), perform in the concert and talk about digital voice synthesis techniques, creating and controlling artificial voice.
-He will also give an artistic-technical workshop at STEIM.
+Dr. Nicolas d'Alessandro demonstrates his singing synthesis instruments (on tablet and smartphone), perform in the concert and talk about digital voice synthesis techniques, creating and controlling artificial voice.
+He also gives an artistic-technical workshop at STEIM.